Journey to Ithaca: Epilogue

 When Sophie returns to the city where the ashram is Matteo is no longer in the hospital.
-She goes to the ashram to find out the Mother has died and after intense mourning Matteo has decide to travel up north to a place to find enlightenment.
+She goes to the ashram to find out the Mother has died and after intense mourning, Matteo has decided to travel up north to a place to find enlightenment.
 In her conversation with Diya, her only friend at the ashram, Sophie admits that she will probably follow him to go look for him.

 Back to the Garden in Italy, Giacomo returns to the house to tell Nonno and Nonna that he saw his father, Matteo out there.
 They quickly dismiss him, wanting him to move on with his life, the less said about his parents the better.
-Only his sister Isabel believes him and share his secret inner world.
+Only his sister Isabel believes him and shares his secret inner world.